agimenezromero/MCRand/README.md

 # MCRand
-MCRand is a random number generator library based on Monte Carlo methods.
+MCRand is a library of Monte Carlo methods.
+Multidimensional integration, non-uniform random number generation, etc.

-# Examples
+# Random Number Generator
 In the [MCRand_tests](/MCRand_tests.py) you can find a comparison between MCRand and Numpy for different proability distributions.
 Moreover, we use the program to generate random samples drawn from non-standard distributions.
 Anyway, we show here a quick guide to use MCRand library to generate the outputs of [MCRand_tests](/MCRand_tests.py).

 To use the MCRand library to generate random numbers we first need to import the random generator (RandGen).
 This step can be done in the following way